WeibelLab-Teaching/CSE_218_118_Fa20_Team_Orchid/README.md

 * John Duong — Front-end Developer
 * Luis F.C. — Website Developer
 * Chin Lee — Back-end Developer
-* Todd Nguyen — Design, QA, and Video Editor
+* Todd Nguyen — Design, QA, and Video Editor.
+Todd is a 4th year Cognitive and Behavioral Neuroscience major interested in product management and front-end development!
+In his free time, he enjoys test cooking to plan his dream menu and ultimately open up a restaurant with his brothers in his mid 30s.

 When actively working on the project, our team had set meeting times of Sundays 4-7pm, Mondays 4-5pm, Thursdays during class time when available, and Fridays 3-4pm.
 The Sunday meetings were primarily working sessions where we can trade ideas and work towards any larger goals assigned that week.
 During the last few weeks of the project, we met nearly every day at around 4 PM for daily work sessions.